Talsi: Geography

 Talsi is characterised by its location by nine hills and two lakes.
 The hills are called Pilskalns, Ķēniņkalns, Leču kalns, Tiguļu kalns, Sauleskalns, Baznīckalns, Krievragkalns, Vilkmuižas kalns and Dzirnavkalns.
 Pilskalns, meaning "castle hill" is the location of the old hill fort.
 The hill is 32 m high and lies at the centre of the town.
 An archaeological excavation of the hill fort was carried out here in 1936 – 1938.
 The highest hill in Talsi is Tiguļu kalns.
 This hill has an arboretum and is the location of Talsi Regional Museum, housed in a manor house originally built for a local aristocrat, Baron von Firck.
 OnLeču kalns there is a memorial sculpture in remembrance of the Revolution of 1905, when six revolutionaries where killed here.
 Talsi lake, in the middle of the town, is surrounded by a promenade and there is a fountain installed in the lake.

 Culture and religion

 As mentioned above, the town hosts a regional museum in the former manor house of Baron von Firck.
 There is also a cultural centre with a "creative yard" in the middle of the town.
 The town also has two libraries of which one is a children's library.
 There are churches of the Lutheran, Catholic, Baptist and Seventh-Day Adventist Christian faiths in Talsi.
 The former synagogue is today a private house.
 The Lutheran church, built in 1567 but reconstructed several times, is the oldest stone building in Talsi.

 Sport

 Talsi has a municipal school of sport, and hosts an annual rally competition.
 In addition, there are numerous sports facilities in the town, e.g. skating, ice hockey and association football.
+The town is home to Latvian Elvi Floorball League club FK Talsi (also Talsu NSS/Krauzers), Latvian Third League Western Zone club FC Talsi and Latvian Regional League Championship member, volleyball club SK Talsi.